Porto:Private Tour of the Historic City in a Classic Ford T

 Stop 5 Pass by

-The Luís I Bridge is one of the most emblematic icons of Porto, connecting the cities of Porto and Vila Nova de Gaia.
-Inaugurated in 1886, the bridge was designed by engineer Gustave Eiffel and is famous for its bold and elegant metal structure.
-With a total length of 385 meters, the bridge has two layers: the upper one is intended for vehicle and pedestrian traffic.
+The Luís I Bridge is one of Porto's most iconic landmarks, connecting the cities of Porto and Vila Nova de Gaia.
+Opened in 1886, the bridge was designed by engineer Gustave Eiffel and is famous for its bold and elegant metal structure.
+With a total length of 385 meters, the bridge has two levels: the upper one, intended for vehicle and pedestrian traffic.

 6